ClandininLab/bifrost/README.md

 Some examples:

-The toy dataset used to generate the first image:
+The toy dataset used to generate the first dependency graph image:
 ```
 toy_dataset
 ├── data